oracle-terraform-modules/terraform-oci-verrazzano/docs/src/multi/pub-ep.md

 `for cluster in admin sanjose chicago ;...`
 ```

-2. Check if the operator has installed sucessfully in all clusters:
+2. Check if the operator has installed successfully in all clusters:

 ```bash, editable
 for cluster in admin phoenix; do